-I faced my fears and all my insecurities took her call while watching my children play in the pool (they are great swimmers by the way), eyes on them and my heart on her.
-Then I noticed this one couple starting at me.
-They were pointing and clearly talking about me.
-My mind went there.
-I could feel the judgment.
-Were they judging my appearance?
-After two kids and my love of pizza things are not like they used to be.
-Were they judging me for being on the phone while my children play?
-Were they judging that I was not "present"?
+I faced my fears and insecurities, taking her call while watching my children play in the pool (they're great swimmers, by the way), with my eyes on them and my heart on her.
+Then, I noticed a couple staring at me, pointing, and clearly talking about me.
+My mind went to judgment.
+Were they judging my appearance, my choice to work while my children played, or my presence in the moment?

-I finished the coaching call and got my children out of the pool so we could go for lunch.
-The couple complemented me in my bathing suit and I felt the judgment rolling off my shoulder as it should have.
+After finishing the coaching call and getting my children out of the pool for lunch, the couple complimented me on my bathing suit.
+I felt the judgment rolling off my shoulder as it should have.

-Your children don't care about your work or your cellulite—they want for you is the same you want for them - a happy heart!
+Your children don't care about your work or your cellulite—they want what you want for them: a happy heart!

 I love sharing many of my beliefs, thoughts and at times unpopular opinions.